ldvalido/firstDebugger/README.md

 # firstDebugger

-Basic debugger only for discovery purposes
+Basic debugger only for discover purposes